9p4/jellyfin-plugin-sso/providers.md

   return [group.name for group in user.ak_groups.all()]
   ```

-Now we can add this property mapping to our Authentik's jellyfin OAuth provider:
+Now we can add this property mapping to Authentik's Jellyfin OAuth provider:

 - Navigate to `Applications/providers`